-Whether you hire a professional or do the spring cleaning yourself, a pond cleaning is essential in keeping your pond and fish healthy and running well for the season or keeping a waterfall or fountain running strong and with minimal issues during the spring and summer seasons.
+Whether you hire a professional or do the spring cleaning yourself, a pond cleaning is essential in keeping your pond and fish healthy and running well for the season with minimal issues during the spring and summer seasons.

 A Frog’s Dream Aquatic Services is offering this pond blog as a personal information source to our website visitors.
 Pond services are performed in Morris County New Jersey (NJ) Hunterdon County New Jersey (NJ) Somerset County (NJ) and Warren County (NJ).Waterfall ponds, Streams, and Fountains are all in our wheelhouse of talent.
 Explore our website for more ideas.
 Like our Facebook page for daily inspiration.
 Receive our newsletter for monthly tips.

 Over the last 18 years, Clay has been involved in landscaping and aquascaping, which led him to his passion, POND BUILDING and opening A Frog’s Dream in 2006.
 His true passion is to create works of art for others to enjoy and marvel at in the privacy of their own backyards.